ginguyenn/jobSuche/README.md

 or database entries based on the context provided by AI-driven analysis.

 **4. Interface Development:**
-Chainlit is used to develop an user interface that is intuitive and caters to the needs of the end-users.
+Chainlit is used to develop a user interface that is intuitive and caters to the needs of the end-users.
 The interface allow users to interact with the AI functionalities effortlessly by speaking your queries besides typing.